KxSystems/docs/docs/ml/toolkit/fresh.md

 Data-types supported by the feature-extraction procedure are boolean, int, real, long, short and float.
 Other datatypes should not be passed to the extraction procedure.

-In particular, data should not contain text (strings or symbols), other than the id column.
+In particular, data should not contain text (strings or symbols), other than within the id column.
 If a text-based feature is thought to be important, one-hot, frequency or lexigraphical encoding can be used to convert the symbolic data to appropriate numerical values.

 !!! note

-    A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [Preprocessing section](utilities/preproc.md) of the toolkit.
+    A range of formatting functions (e.g. null-filling and one-hot encoding) are supplied in the [preprocessing section](utilities/preproc.md) of the toolkit.

 ## Calculated features